 Arnicare helps with the pain and the bruise.
 It’s a homeopathic remedy in the form of a gel that you rub directly on the bruise.
 It helps it heal faster and immediately dulls the pain.

 The second option which can be used in conjunction with Arnicare is Rescue Remedy cream.
 This also helps take the shock out of the injury and speed healing.
 I have had a bruise disappear overnight!

 Remember; don’t use mint or caffeine within an hour of using these remedies or they will cancel out their effectiveness.

-If you are the type to bruise easily and you feel you are doing everything you can but STILL have bruising, consider supporting your vascular system internally.
+If you are the type to bruise easily.
+You feel you are doing everything you can but STILL have bruising.
+Consider supporting your vascular system internally.
 Using vitamins and supplements to strengthen your veins on the inside will also give you a huge advantage in bruise prevention.
-A supplement blend of Citris Bioflavinoids, Rutin, and Arnica is taken internally is a very good for supporting your vascular system.
+A supplement blend of Citris Bioflavinoids, Rutin, and Arnica is taken internally.
+This is a very good for supporting your vascular system.

 Take good care of your body.
 Learn to dance with better quality and hang in there!
 Nobody said pole dancing was an easy sport.